AmberC0209/PaddleX/docs/other_devices_support/paddlepaddle_install_XPU.en.md

 # Kunlun XPU PaddlePaddle Installation Tutorial

 Currently, PaddleX supports Kunlun R200/R300 and other chips.
-Considering environmental differences, we recommend using the **Kunlun XPU development image officially released by PaddlePaddle**, which is pre-installed with the Kunlun basic runtime environment library (XRE).
+Considering environmental differences, we recommend using the <b>Kunlun XPU development image officially released by PaddlePaddle</b>, which is pre-installed with the Kunlun basic runtime environment library (XRE).

 ## 1. Docker Environment Preparation
 Pull the image.
 This image is only for the development environment and does not include a pre-compiled PaddlePaddle installation package.